THE HOME DEPOT RETOOL YOUR SCHOOL GRANT PROGRAM (THE “RULES”)

-The 2019 Home Depot RETOOL YOUR SCHOOL Grant Program (“Program”) is designed by Home Depot Store Support, Inc. (“Sponsor” or “Home Depot”) to encourage and recognize innovative projects that contribute to the campuses of accredited Historically Black Colleges and Universities (“HBCUs”).
+The 2024 Home Depot RETOOL YOUR SCHOOL Grant Program (“Program”) is designed by Home Depot Store Support, Inc. (“Sponsor” or “Home Depot”) to encourage and recognize improvement projects that contribute to the campuses and communities of accredited Historically Black Colleges and Universities (“HBCUs”).

 Accredited HBCUs (“Respondents”) are invited to submit proposals for projects (“Proposals”) in accordance with the requirements set forth below.

-Program Official Entry On December 17, 2019, Sponsor will send an electronic mail communication to the President and school contacts (“School Administrator”) from its list of Respondents soliciting their consideration to participate in the Program (the “eBlast”).
-The eBlast will contain a link which will direct the Respondent to a personalized webpage wherein the Respondent can choose to opt-in to the Program and complete the Program application.
-If a Respondent School Administrator does not receive the eBlast and wishes to apply to the Program, they should contact the Retool Your School line at 404-904-8724.
+On January 2, 2024, Sponsor will send an electronic mail communication to the President and school contacts (“School Administrator”) from its list of Respondents soliciting their consideration to participate in the Program (the “eBlast”).
+The eBlast will contain a link which will direct the Respondent to a personalized webpage wherein the Respondent can choose to apply to one, two, or all of the grant options via a Program application.
+The eBlast will also contain a link to sign up for a webinar where the school administrator will be trained on the application process, requirements, and deadlines.
+There will be five webinar dates for the school administrator to choose from.
+If a Respondent School Administrator does not receive the eBlast and wishes to apply to the Program, they should contact the Retool Your School contacts listed below.

-Within the application, a School Administrator must provide primary contact information and the official school logo to be included on the website for voting.
-Any questions regarding the application, should be directed to the Retool Your School hotline at 404-904-8724.
-Applications must be submitted between TBD (TK) at 12:00 a.m. (midnight) EST and February 17, 2019 at 11:59 p.m.
+Within the application, a School Administrator must provide their primary contact information as well as the official school seal and logo to be included on the website for voting.
+Any questions regarding the application should be directed to the Retool Your School Contacts.
+Applications must be submitted between Tuesday, January 2, 2024, at 12:00 a.m. (midnight) EST and Friday, February 23, 2024, at 11:59 p.m.
 EST. By entering the Program, Respondents are included in the HBCU Online Voting Challenge (described below).

 Respondents must meet the following criteria at the time of Program entry and throughout administration of the Grants:

 a.
-Have accredited HBCU status, as determined by the U.S. Department of Education.
+Show proof of accredited HBCU status, as determined by the U.S. Department of Education.

 b.
 Have a tax identification number.
 Void where prohibited.

 d.
-Respondents must have access to the internet and a valid email address to participate.
+Respondents must have access to the internet, have a School Administrator and a valid academic email address (.edu) tied to an eligible HBCU to participate.